geochri/Food-Classification/README.md

 Pytorch provides the API for loading and preprocessing raw images from the user.
 However, the dataset and the images in the raw state as obtained aren't suitable for further processing.
 Consequently, successive transformations are used to preprocess the training dataset.
 In our implemetation, these transformations include: <a href="https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomRotation" style="text-decoration:none">Random rotation </a>,<a href="https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomSizedCrop">Random resized crop</a>, <a href="https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomVerticalFlip">Random horizontal flip</a>, <a href="https://towardsdatascience.com/how-to-improve-your-image-classifier-with-googles-autoaugment-77643f0be0c9">Imagenet policy</a> and at the end <a href="https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.Normalize">Normalization</a>.

-These preprocessing transforms effectively the disparities in image properties due to pictures different environment background, help the model learn faster and improve the output accuracy.
+These preprocessing transforms are used to mitigate the disparities in image properties due to different image backgrounds; to help the model learn faster; and to improve the output accuracy.

-In code, our transforms for both the training and test data are defined as follows:
+Our transforms for both the training and test data are defined as follows:
 ```
     train_transforms = transforms.Compose([transforms.RandomRotation(30),
                                        transforms.RandomResizedCrop(224),